 Pioneer Courthouse Square Tree Lighting Ceremony

-After a choir kicks things off, well-known musicians lead sing-a-longs (songbooks provided) in honor of the illumination of Portland’s 75-foot, 14,000-light tree in Pioneer Courthouse Square.
-In 2020, the tree lighting will be televised as an hourlong special on November 27 at 6:30 p.m.
+After a choir kicks things off, well-known musicians lead sing-a-longs (songbooks provided) in honor of the colorful illumination of Portland’s 75-foot, 9,500-light tree in Pioneer Courthouse Square.
+Now in its 40th year.

 Portland Bazaar

-Browse goods from over 70 of Portland’s high-quality local artisans and small businesses while enjoying food trucks, live music, and cocktails.
+Browse goods from 160+ of Portland’s high-quality local artisans and small businesses while enjoying food trucks, live music, and cocktails.
 Saturday and Sunday are free to attend.
-In 2020, the event will be online only.

 Hawthorne Holiday Stroll